-A year later, Washington state lawmakers mortarboardbanned the use of tax dollars for higher education in prison.
+A year later, Washington state lawmakers banned the use of tax dollars for higher education in prison.
 Politics were in play.
 Many legislators were motivated by a foolhardy need to show the voters they were being tough on crime.

 Inmates who take part in education programs are less likely to reoffend — 43 percent less — when released from prison, according to a Rand Corporation study.
 A study by the Indiana Department of Correction had even more dramatic findings.
 The study showed inmates who took college courses went back to prison at a rate of just 5 percent compared to the national average of nearly 68 percent within three years of release.